bbauska/W3Cx-5of5/README.md

     and 2047.

--   **Line 4**: we build a Date object using 16 of April, but change the year, we compute the date of each of Michel Buffa\'s birthdays between 2017 and 2045, and we get the index of the day (using the getDay() method).
+-   **Line 4**: we build a Date object using 16 of April, but change the year, we compute the date of each of Michel Buffa&apos;s birthdays between 2017 and 2045, and we get the index of the day (using the getDay() method).
 This index is used to increment corresponding elements of the array defined in **line 1**.